-Children with ASD can behave aggressively or hurt themselves because they might:
+Children with ASD might behave aggressively or hurt themselves because they:

-- have trouble understanding what’s happening around them – for example, what other people are saying or communicating through facial expressions and body language
+- have trouble understanding what’s happening around them – for example, what other people are saying or communicating non-verbally

-- not have effective ways of communicating their own wants and needs – for example, they can’t express that they don’t want to do an activity or that they want a particular object
+- can’t communicate their own wants and needs – for example, they can’t express that they don’t want to do an activity or that they want a particular object

-- have sensory sensitivities, such as an oversensitivity to noise or a need for stimulation
+- have sensory sensitivities, like an oversensitivity to noise or a need for stimulation

 - want to escape from stressful situations or activities.